aa32555/YDBDoc/ProgGuide/functions.rst

    $ZSIGPROC(expr1,expr2)

 * The first expression is the pid of the process to which the signal is to be sent.
-* The second expression is the system signal number.
-Because a signal number of a signal name can be different for various platforms, YottaDB recommends using signal names to maintain code portability across different platforms.
-For example, the signal number for SIGUSR1 is 10 on Linux and 16 for some other platforms.
-Use the $&ydbposix.signalval(signame,.sigval) function available in the ydbposix plugin to determine the signal number of a signal name.
+* The second expression is the system signal name (e.g., :code:`"SIGUSR1"` or just :code:`"USR1"` - YottaDB accepts either) or number.
+YottaDB recommends using signal names to maintain code portability across different platforms.

 If the second expression is 0, $ZSIGPROC() checks the validity of the pid specified in the first expression.